 Make patients aware of your ability to offer teledentistry as a means to provide a safe screening or exam.
 Highlight this on your website and social media channels.
 Providing this technology reassures the patient you are willing to make changes and evolve to meet safety demands.
 While HIPAA regulations have been temporarily relaxed during the pandemic so no special technology is needed, consider integrating HIPAA compliant offerings now, so you are ready for the future.
 Simplifeye and Dentulu, are two options.

 Please remember, teledentistry is regulated by state statute and board rule, not dental association recommendations.
 The Scope of Practice Policy website has a map detailing regulations by state.
 (Please reference the third section on the right, under “Practice of Teledentistry.”)

 Teledentistry services, when coded properly, are billable events.

 Watch the webinar from the ADA – Teledentistry & Virtual Evaluations During COVID-19 – 1 CE Credit.

 Many managed care groups are making changes to their protocols during the pandemic.
 Evaluations should be conducted using video or photographs.
 (No special equipment is needed during the pandemic).
 Most are also requesting this procedure be submitted as procedure code 0140.
 Frequency limitations will be reviewed on a case-by-case basis.
-Check-in with each of your contracted providers to see how they are handling these claims.
-The ADA provides guidelines referring to individual plans.
+Check in with each of your contracted providers to see how they are handling these claims.

 If your practice is in-network, refer to your plan documents to determine if D9995 and D9996 are considered inclusive.
 If they are not inclusive and no coverage exists, or if you are out-of-network, you can bill the patient.